MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy directs Group Policy processing to skip processing any client side extension that requires synchronous processing (that is, whether computers wait for the network to be fully initialized during computer startup and user logon) when a slow network connection is detected.

 If you enable this policy setting, when a slow network connection is detected, Group Policy processing will always run in an asynchronous manner.
 Client computers will not wait for the network to be fully initialized at startup and logon.
 Existing users will be logged on using cached credentials,